NTNU-CSIE-SA/previousExamSystem/backend/README.md

-Can set MODIFY_FILE_LEVEL in .env to change the minimum user level required to watermark files. (default 3) Can set WATERMARK_OPACITY in .env to change the opacity of watermark. (default: 0.3) Can set WATERMARK_WIDTH in .env to change the width of watermark.(0 ~ 1 of all page) (default: 0.5) Can set ORIGIN_FILE_PATH in .env to change the directory where original files are stored. (default: `./original`)
+Can set MODIFY_FILE_LEVEL in .env to change the minimum user level required to watermark files. (default 3) Can set WATERMARK_OPACITY in .env to change the opacity of watermark. (default: 0.3) Can set WATERMARK_WIDTH in .env to change the width of watermark.(0 ~ 1 of all page) (default: 0.5) Will store original files in `./original` directory.

 #### path
 `/api/watermark`
 #### Request